Neil1977/FinalProject-ToDoList/README.md

  Google Chrome Browser preferred (See EDGE bug below in stretch targets - Does run but with visual issue)

- Live Server - MORE INFO HERE (right click HTML file and open in live server if extension in place) npx live-server .
+ Live Server - (right click HTML file and open in live server if extension in place) npx live-server .

  Local Storage